-Make the holidays even better with my boneless prime rib roast!
-It’s a simple recipe, with a delicious rub you can use on almost any red meat!
+Make the holidays even better with this simple recipe, with a delicious rub you can use on almost any red meat.

 Boneless Prime Rib Roast

 - Prime Rib – 5-pound prime rib.
 We’re using a boneless roast for this recipe, but this technique can also be applied to a standing rib roast.
 Ask your grocery store’s butcher for help if you need it! *Note that smaller or larger roasts will cook for approximately 45 minutes per pound.

 - Kosher Salt – 1½ tablespoons of kosher salt.
 I love using Kosher salt in this recipe because the flakes of salt evenly cover the meat, so the entire roast is perfectly seasoned.

 - Smoked Paprika – 1 teaspoon of smoked paprika.
 You can also use regular paprika for this recipe.
 I like to use smoked paprika because it lends the roast an incredible slightly smoky, slightly sweet flavor.

 - Dried Rosemary – 1 teaspoon of dried rosemary.
 Rosemary adds an aromatic, herbal note to the rub.
-You can use fresh rosemary if you prefer but be sure to mince the rosemary finely, so it doesn’t burn.
+You can use fresh rosemary if you prefer, but be sure to mince it finely so it doesn’t burn.

 - Ground Sage – 1 teaspoon of ground sage.
 Ground sage is perfect in this rub!
 It adds that distinct herby flavor we all love around the holidays.

 - Dried Thyme – 1 teaspoon of dried thyme.
 Thyme gives a sweet, lemony flavor to the rub.
-The dried thyme is perfect but if you prefer, you can use fresh thyme too.
+The dried thyme is perfect, but if you prefer, you can use fresh thyme as well.